 Bogna M. Konior works across a broad range of fields, from media and advertising, to art and culture curation, to academic research and teaching.
 Her focus is on how media, culture and technology interact with sweeping geo-social changes, especially the threat of species extinction, which alters the definition of humanity and political agency.
-Her research interests include media, extinction, ecology, and techno-feminism.

 Contact: bognakonior at gmail dot com